lancedb/lancedb/docs/src/fts.md

 It would search on all indexed columns by default, so it's useful when there are multiple indexed columns.
 For now, this is supported in tantivy way only.

-Passing `fts_columns="text"` if you want to specify the columns to search, but it's not available for tantivy based full text search.
+Passing `fts_columns="text"` if you want to specify the columns to search, but it's not available for Tantivy-based full text search.

 !!! note
     LanceDB automatically searches on the existing FTS index if the input to the search is of type `str`.
 If you provide a vector as input, LanceDB will search the ANN index instead.